asoali67/Capstone/README.md

   ![Obesity Features Balance.](images/ObesityCategory.png)

-* **Feature selection** : I have followed two wayes to do selection depending if it is for the base modeling analysis or for the final prediction mode;s
+* **Feature selection** : I have followed two ways to do selection depending if it is for the base modeling analysis or for the final prediction models
-  *  For the base model feature selection i have selected all the features regarless of its importance
+  *  For the base model feature selection i have selected all the features regardless of its importance
   *  For the final data prediction, i have only selected the features that are the most correlate and affects the obesity and they are BMI, Weight, and Height.
-The selction of hight in this case because its strong correlation to weight where the taller the person is the more weight he has regardless of bsing overweight
+The selection of height in this case because its strong correlation to weight where the taller the person is the more weight he has regardless of being overweight

 #### 2. Data Split
 the data split is 30/70 whith stratiy set to prevent training bias